yhoazk/verilog_stuff/fsm/switch_n_fsm_theory.md

 that the set `{|, ~}` is also functionally complete, since `x & y == (~x + ~y)` the same for the set `{&, ~}` Many functionally complete sets of operations exist, among the more important if which are NAND and NOR.

+## Synchronous sequential circuits

+A finite state machine or finite automaton is a model describing the synchronous sequential macine, the spatial counter part is an iterative network.

+### Moore and Mealy

+Moore FSM output depends only on the present state, in mealy also on the present input.
+For logic synthesis prefer Moore as Mealy can cause metastability issues.

+Mealy FSMs need less states and then less HW.
+They react asynchronously.
+Moore machines change with the clock, require more HW but are easier to design.